 - 1. An adoptive parent or adopted child, if the adoption took place after the child's 16th birthday, or if the child has not been in the legal custody and living with the parent(s) for at least 2 years prior to the filing of the petition. - 2.
 A natural parent, if the U.S. citizen son or daughter gained permanent residence through adoption. - 3.
 A stepparent or stepchild, if the marriage that created the relationship took place after the child's 18th birthday. - 4.
-A husband or wife, if you and your spouse were not both physically present at the marriage ceremony, and the marriage was not consummated. - 5.
-A husband or wife, if you gained lawful permanent resident status by virtue of a prior marriage to a U. S. citizen or lawful permanent resident, unless: - A. A period of five years has elapsed since you became a lawful permanent resident; or - B. You can establish by clear and convincing evidence that the prior marriage through which you gained your immigrant status was not entered into for the purpose of evading any provision of the immigration laws; or - C. Your prior marriage through which you gained your immigrant status was terminated by the death of your former spouse.
+A spouse, if you and your spouse were not both physically present at the marriage ceremony, and the marriage was not consummated. - 5.
+A spouse, if you gained lawful permanent resident status by virtue of a prior marriage to a U. S. citizen or lawful permanent resident, unless: - A. A period of five years has elapsed since you became a lawful permanent resident; or - B. You can establish by clear and convincing evidence that the prior marriage through which you gained your immigrant status was not entered into for the purpose of evading any provision of the immigration laws; or - C. Your prior marriage through which you gained your immigrant status was terminated by the death of your former spouse.

-6. A husband or wife, if you married your husband or wife while your husband or wife was the subject of an exclusion, deportation, removal, or rescission proceeding regarding his or her right to be admitted into or to remain in the United States, or while a decision in any of these proceedings was before any court on judicial review, unless:
+6. A spouse, if you married your spouse while your spouse was the subject of an exclusion, deportation, removal, or rescission proceeding regarding his or her right to be admitted into or to remain in the United States, or while a decision in any of these proceedings was before any court on judicial review, unless:

-You prove by clear and convincing evidence that the marriage is legally valid where it took place, and that you and your husband or wife married in good faith and not for the purpose of procuring the admission of your husband or wife as an immigrant, and that no fee or any other consideration (other than appropriate attorney fees) was given for your filing of this petition; OR
+You prove by clear and convincing evidence that the marriage is legally valid where it took place, and that you and your spouse married in good faith and not for the purpose of procuring the admission of your spouse as an immigrant, and that no fee or any other consideration (other than appropriate attorney fees) was given for your filing of this petition; OR

-Your husband or wife has lived outside the United States, after the marriage, for a period of at least 2 years.
+Your spouse has lived outside the United States, after the marriage, for a period of at least 2 years.

-- 7. A husband or wife, if it has been legally determined that such an alien has attempted or conspired to enter into a marriage for the purpose of evading the immigration laws. - 8.
+- 7. A spouse, if it has been legally determined that such an alien has attempted or conspired to enter into a marriage for the purpose of evading the immigration laws. - 8.
 A grandparent, grandchild, nephew, niece, uncle, aunt, cousin, or in-law.